MysticMods/Roots/docs/include/fey_crafting.example.md

 // Removes the recipe for the living axe Fey.removeRecipe(<roots:living_axe>);

 // Adds a different recipe for the living axe, using the same name, to ensure that it shows up in Patchouli.
-By default all Fey thaumcraft.crafting recipe names are the same as the item's registry name.
+By default all Fey crafting recipe names are the same as the item's registry name.
 Fey.addRecipe("living_axe", <roots:living_axe>, [<minecraft:sand>, <minecraft:dirt>, <minecraft:stone>, <minecraft:glass>, <minecraft:stone_axe>]);

 Fey.addRecipe("nether_stone", <minecraft:netherrack>, [<minecraft:flint_and_steel>.anyDamage().transformDamage(1), <minecraft:cobblestone>, <minecraft:cobblestone>, <minecraft:cobblestone>, <minecraft:cobblestone>]);